Published August 2019

 We don’t like to brag, but we look ravishing in red (and we can totally pull off rust, amber, gold, and yellow, too).
 But enough about us.
 This is about you, and how much you’re anticipating your New Brunswick adventure this fall.
 From road tripping through a mountain landscape to chasing the morning mist along winding rivers (and all the harvest festivals and incredible stops along the way), get ready to spend the dog days of summer with fall fun on your mind.

-Tempted to talk to the animals at the New Brunswick Provincial Exhibition (September 3-9), fill your belly at Kings Landing Harvest Feast (September 29, 30 and October 6, 7, 8), and get down to the best beats at the Harvest Jazz & Blues Festival (September 11-16) in Fredericton, or hit the Hunter Brothers Fall Festival (September 8-October 28) in Florenceville-Bristol?
+Tempted to talk to the animals at the New Brunswick Provincial Exhibition (September 2-8) or the Queens County Fair (September 12-15), learn old trades and enjoy hearty foods at Kings Landing (events every weekend until October 14), get down to the best beats at the Harvest Jazz & Blues Festival (September 10-15) in Fredericton, or hit the Hunter Brothers Fall Festival (September 7-October 27) in Florenceville-Bristol?
 Be sure to…

 Blend – glamour and camping and get the best of both worlds with a glamping experience at a Ridgeback Lodge “dream dome” in Kingston.